fenago/tableau-intermediate/lab-guides/md/Lab_7.md

-In the Development phase, we are going to test[]{#id325189418 .indexterm} our hypothesis.
+In the Development phase, we are going to test our hypothesis.
 It\'s time to work around our business problem.